• HOME

 Do I need to bring money with me on-board?

 For Thailand cruises, the park fees and any extra purchases on the boat must be paid in Thai Bahts.
-For cruises to Myanmar, the border/diving/entry fee must be paid in new US dollars notes.
+For cruises to Myanmar, the border/diving/entry fee must be paid in NEW US dollars notes.
 During the brief time on Kawthaung, US dollars and Thai Baht can be used for shopping.
-We suggest to take sufficient cash with you since it will be very difficult change money and find an ATM once you have left Thailand.
+We suggest taking sufficient cash with you, since it will be very difficult to change money and find an ATM once you have left Thailand.

 Our cruises include many things such as snack, soft drinks or the use of the kayak but if you want to drink a beer, rent a computer or an underwater camera, you will have to pay for it in cash upon return.